 SHE BUSTED A BRAKE LINE I THINK...
 I LOST BREAK PRESSURE AND A COUPLE OF MILES LATER HER PEDAL WENT RIGHT TO THE FLOOR WITH JUST ENOUGH TO GET HER TO STOP AND EVENTUALLY GET ME HOME, BLESS HER HEART..
 UPON INSPECTION I OBSERVED A SUBSTANTIAL AMOUNT OF FLUID LEAKING FROM THE MIDDLE(OBVIOUSLY THE REAR BRAKE LINE) ANY FEEDBACK?
 ALSO ANY TIPS ON MAKING HER PERFORM OR SOUND A LIL BETTER?
 SHE'S GOT A SHORT RAM RIGHT NOW, BUT I'M DEFINATELY OPEN TO SUGGESTIONS-THANK YOU MUCH!

 Glad you got stopped!
 It's scary losing your brake pedal.
 I am thinking it is probably the soft brake line that connects to the hard line on the rear axle.
 I couldn't help but notice you're in Las Vegas, so I doubt you have a rust problem (unless the truck is from somewhere else).
 If you wheel it or hit something in the road I guess it's possible you snagged a hard line but I'm betting on the flexible hose in the rear.
 You'll want to crawl under there with a flashlight and see if you can find a source.
 May be a proportioning valve but I'd put small odds on that As far as performance goes, I'm not sure.
 Usually anything that helps your engine breath better helps with performance (intake/exhaust).
 My buddy had a V6 Ranger and an MSD ignition really helped but it's hard to say how much gain you'll get on the 4 cylinder.
 Be mindful of your smog/emissions laws!

 Brake lines/hoses will eventually rust away or fail.
 At least once a year, one should do a complete brake inspection which includes a careful look at all the brake lines and hoses.
 Was it a hard line or the rubber hose above the differential?
 Both should be available at a good parts store.
 More power from a 2.3 is a little tricky.
 It is basically a realiable little tractor engine and was not built for speed.
 There is a turbo on the late 80s T-Bird Super Coupes with the 2.3 liter that really hauls but, but this is a lot of work to replace your engine with that unit.
 It is a whole different engine with low compression for the Turbo.
 If you put a turbo on a stock 2.3, it might/will blow holes in the pistons. ( I used to work at Ford Dealerships )

-thank you much for your help guys!! it turned out to be my abs hydraulic-the part is rare running about 200(core charge included).. i actually just had it bypassed for the time being, cause it was much cheaper.. anyway, thanks again for your help!
+thank you much for your help guys!! it turned out to be my abs hydraulic-the part is rare running about 200(core charge included).. i actually just had it bypassed for the time being, cause it was much cheaper.. anyway, thanks again for your help! with respect, joe!